-The Center acts in a trustee capacity as an agent for individuals or other entities.
-These activities are reported in agency funds.
-The Center's fiduciary activities are reported in a separate statement of fiduciary net assets on page 22.
-These activities are excluded from the Center's other financial statements because the assets cannot be utilized by the Center to finance its operations.
+The Center acts in a trustee capacity as an agent for individuals.
+This activity is reported in an agency fund.
+The Center's fiduciary activities are reported in a separate statement of fiduciary assets and liabilities on page 24.
+The fiduciary activities are excluded from the Center's other financial statements because the assets cannot be utilized by the Center to finance its operations.